 For one thing, like today, the color green was the emblem of freshness, vigor, and prosperity (Psalm 52:8, 92:14).
 White carries a direct symbolism because light is white.
 White denotes purity or holiness.
 The priests wore white as servants of the Holy One and as examples in holiness.
 Garments of salvation are certainly garments of light (Revelation 19:8), and the Lord Himself is described in terms of light and whiteness (Daniel 7:9; Revelation 1:14).
 White was also the sign of sanctification (Ecclesiastes 9:8) and triumph (Zechariah 6:3; Revelation 6:2).
 As the color of light (Matthew 17:2), white was the symbol of glory and majesty as reflected by angelic beings (Matthew 28:3; John 20:12).

-Purple blue, or hyacinth, points to heaven, and was the symbol of revelation.
-Among the Hebrews it was the Jehovah color, the symbol of the revealed God (Exodus 24:10; Ezek iel1:26).
-Blue and purple, along with scarlet and gold, were colors of the priestly garments and fixtures in the tabernacle as describe in Exodus, chapters 35 through 39.
+Purple, blue, or hyacinth point to heaven, and were symbols of revelation.
+Among the Hebrews it was the YHWH color, the symbol of the revealed God (Exodus 24:10; Ezekiel 1:26).
+Blue and purple, along with scarlet and gold, were colors of the priestly garments and fixtures in the tabernacle as described in Exodus, chapters 35 through 39.
 Purple, the dress of kings, was associated with royalty and majesty (Judges 8:26; Esther 8:15; Daniel 5:7, 16, 29).

 © Copyright 2002-2014 Got Questions Ministries.